 The extra nodes have been removed which resulted in a much smoother curve.

 Another way to smooth curves and lines is by adjusting the node handles.
-Click F2 to use the Edit path by nodes tool.
+Click F2 to activate the “edit path by nodes” tool.
 Select a node and grab one of the handles.
 These will turn red when selected.
-Moving these handles with adjust the curve of the lines attached to that node.
+Moving these handles will adjust the curve of the lines attached to that node.

-Once you’ve finished cleaning up your edges you’ll want to check the size of your object and make sure it’s to scale.
-Using the Select and transform objects tool (F1), select your object.
+Once you’ve finished cleaning up your edges, you’ll want to check the size of your object and make sure it’s to scale.
+Using the “select and transform objects” tool (F1), select your object.
 You can scale it up and down by dragging the outer arrows.
 Holding the CTRL key as you drag will scale your object proportionally.
-You may also simply type in your desired dimensions in the top toolbar.
+You can also just type in your desired dimensions in the top toolbar.
 Make sure your dimensions are in inches so it will import to the laser correctly.